mxagar/linux_nvidia_egpu/README.md

 ollama pull llama3:8b
 ollama pull mistral
 ollama pull gemma:7b

+# Get a list of available models
+ollama list

 # Run the service
 # By default, tt should be running in OLLAMA_HOST=127.0.0.1:11434
 ollama run llama3:8b "Hello, are you running on my GPU?"